pietrofranceschi/Metabolomics_lectures/README.md

 # Metabolomics Lectures

 This repository contains material for a full metabolomics course ideally organized in four days.
-The material (which is growing!) covers: the following topics:
+The material (which is growing!) covers the following topics:

 * General Introduction to metabolomics and study design
 * General analytical considerations